 The effectiveness of operational risk management is periodically monitored by the business risk manager at each business line or legal entity.
 For each key control in the risk-control framework a testing calendar is established, based on accounting standards.
 Each control is tested regularly and the outcomes of the effectiveness of the management of key risks are reported to the management board.
-Outcomes are also reported to the NFRC and a.s.r.
-RC.
+Outcomes are also reported to the NFRC and BEC - Risk meeting.